 The Wings Alliance is a not-for-profit association of the better modular flight schools across Europe.
 Your flight training programme will be completed with Wings Alliance member schools.
 We will provide a monitoring and mentoring service throughout your training.
 The founding principles of the Wings Alliance are honesty and integrity.

-Advantages of modular flight training with the Wings Alliance:
+There are some clear advantages of training with the Wings Alliance:

 We can provide you with training routes that are dramatically lower in price than typical cadet programmes; typically, £50,000 to £65,000 as opposed to £90,000+.
 You can use our budget calculator to see example training budgets; when we help you design your training plan, we will help you construct a detailed budget.